-The Bank uses the Non-IFRS Information as key performance indicators of its business.
 The Bank uses these indicators in its business operations, among other things, to evaluate the performance of its operations, to develop budgets and to measure the Bank's performance against those budgets.
-The Bank believes the Non-IFRS Information to be useful supplemental tools to assist in evaluating operating performance because it considers the Non-IFRS Information to be more accurate reflections of its underlying business performance and believes that these measures provide additional useful information for prospective investors on its performance, enhance comparability from period to period and with other companies and are consistent with how business performance is measured internally.
+The Bank believes the Non-IFRS Information and the KPIs to be useful supplemental tools to assist in evaluating operating performance because it considers the Non-IFRS Information and KPIs to reflect its underlying business performance and believes that these measures provide additional useful information for prospective investors on its performance, enhance comparability from period to period and with other companies and are consistent with how business performance is measured internally.

-The Non-IFRS Information and related measures are not measurements of performance or liquidity under IFRS and should not be considered by investors in isolation or as a substitute for measures of earnings, or as an indicator of the Bank's operating performance or cash flows from operating activities as determined in accordance with IFRS.
-The Bank has presented these supplemental measures because they are used by the Bank in managing its business.
-In addition, the Bank believes that the Non-IFRS Information and related measures are commonly reported by comparable businesses and used by investors and analysts in comparing the performance of businesses.
-The Non-IFRS Information and related measures may not be comparable to similarly titled measures disclosed by other banks, and investors should not consider these non IFRS measures in isolation, or as a substitute for, and the Non-IFRS Information should be read in conjunction with, the financial information presented in the Annual Financial Statements or the Interim Financial Statements, as applicable.
+The Non-IFRS Information and related measures are not measurements of performance or liquidity under IFRS and should not be considered by investors in isolation or as a substitute for measures of earnings, or as an indicator of the Bank's operating performance or cash flows from operating activities as determined in accordance with IFRS or otherwise as a substitute for analysis of the Bank's operating results reported under IFRS as set out in the 2017 Consolidated Financial Statements.
+The Bank has presented these supplemental measures because they are used by the Bank to monitor the underlying performance of its business and operations.
+The Non-IFRS Information and related measures may not be comparable to similarly titled measures disclosed by other banks and have limitations as analytical tools.
+The Bank does not regard the Non-IFRS Information as a substitute for, or superior to, the equivalent measures calculated and presented in accordance with IFRS or those calculated using financial measures that are calculated in accordance with IFRS.
+The Non-IFRS Information described in this Base Prospectus is unaudited and has not been prepared in accordance with IFRS or any other generally accepted accounting principles.

-For definitions of the non-IFRS measures included in the Non-IFRS Information and certain other non-IFRS measures, see "Key Financial Indicators".
+For definitions of the non-IFRS measures included in the Non-IFRS Information and KPIs, see "Key Financial Indicators".